Update 01/28/19: I still use this exact same scale in my kitchen today. It’s surprisingly durable and accurate.

 Next, I used the tare function and measured the items on plates or in bowls.
 The measurements remained accurate throughout.
 (I can’t same the same for the Pelouze scale which altered measurement readings periodically)

-The compact design also disallows using a dinner plate on which to weight your food since the diameter of the plate would obscure the digital panel.
+The compact design also disallows using a dinner plate on which to weigh your food.
+The plate diameter obscures the digital panel.
 Even using a dessert plate, you’ll need to peek under the edge to read the measurements.
-Although I like the compact size, let’s face it, things that weight 11lbs are big and in reality could be difficult to weigh given the small surface area.

 Where to buy the EatSmart kitchen scale?